 UC Davis Pastured Poultry Farm

-What is the Pastured Poultry Farm?
+What makes the UC Davis Pastured Poultry Farm unique?

-Why do we need a Pastured Poultry Farm?
+Why do we need a pastured poultry farm?

 - The poultry industry is currently undergoing radical changes in the ways poultry products are being produced.
 “Non-traditional” methods such as pasture production are becoming increasingly popular.